prim011/CPP-Examples/hmac/README.md

 # Quick Reference for Blockchain using HMAC

-This quick example code implements a possible reference for blockchain implementation, which is a Merkel tree with history.
+This quick example code implements a possible reference for blockchain implementation, which is a Merkel tree with history, using HMAC.

 The history has been saved in the form of a linked list, and each node in the list is created when certain actions - such as insert and delete - in the Merkel tree have been taken, with a timestamp of when those actions have occurred.